AI-based separation of turbulence from coherent background flows in decaying hydrodynamic turbulence: Summary and Discussion

 A key aspect of this study is the use of decaying hydrodynamic turbulence as a testbed.
 Unlike forced turbulence, decaying turbulence represents a conservative scenario in which no additional energy is injected and the separation between large-scale and small-scale structures becomes progressively more challenging over time.
 As the turbulent energy decays and nonlinear interactions distort the initially coherent background flow, the amplitude of turbulent fluctuations decreases and the distinction between background and turbulence becomes increasingly subtle.
 Nevertheless, the AI model continues to recover visually and spectrally plausible small-scale turbulent structures, even when the turbulent energy has significantly decayed, providing a stringent test of its robustness under adverse conditions.

 Our results also provide insight into what the AI model has learned.
-The successful recovery of turbulent fluctuations is not equivalent to a simple high-pass filtering or smoothing operation.
-Instead, the preservation of inertial-range spectral scaling, together with the suppression of low-wavenumber power associated with the background flow, suggests that the model has learned a scale-selective representation of turbulence that is consistent with its physical definition.
+The successful recovery of turbulent fluctuations does not appear to arise from a simple high-pass filtering or smoothing operation.
+Instead, the preservation of inertial-range spectral scaling, together with the suppression of low-wavenumber power associated with the background flow, suggests that the model has learned a scale-selective representation of turbulence that is broadly consistent with its physical definition.
 This interpretation is further supported by the fact that the model maintains reasonable performance even when the background flow is substantially deformed relative to the training examples, indicating that the separation relies on more than purely morphological pattern matching.
+Consistent with this interpretation, quantitative comparisons with a traditional Fourier filtering approach show that the AI model achieves comparable reconstruction accuracy in terms of pixel-wise error, spectral consistency, and preservation of the turbulent energy budget.
+This result suggests that the learned separation performs at a level similar to conventional scale-based filtering while not requiring an explicit choice of a spectral cutoff scale.

 The temporal evolution of the simulation data allows us to identify a natural failure boundary for the AI-based separation.
 At sufficiently late times (i.e., $t > 0.5$), when nonlinear interactions lead to strong spectral overlap between background and turbulent components, we interpret the degradation of the AI output as reflecting an intrinsic physical ambiguity rather than a deficiency of the model architecture or training procedure.
 Explicitly identifying this temporal boundary is an important outcome of the present study, as it clarifies the conditions under which AI-based turbulence--background separation can be meaningfully applied.